jjvanzon/JJs-Reference-Architecture/api.md

 More Elaborate Descriptions
 ---------------------------

-For some of these things you can find more elaborate descriptions below: mostly about data store technologies, but also some about web technology.
+For some of these things you can find more elaborate descriptions below: mostly about data store technologies, but also some about web technology and others.

 Web
 ---